Minimally Invasive Procedures to Treat Neurologic Conditions

 Why Choose Loyola for Interventional Neurology?

-Loyola’s neurology and neurosurgery departments are highly ranked on U.S. News & World Report’s 2014-2015 Best Hospitals list.
-Loyola provides exceptional care in an academic setting, training future leaders in neurology and neurosurgery.
+Loyola's neurology and neurosurgery departments are nationally recognized for providing exceptional care in an academic setting, training future leaders in neurology and neurosurgery.

 Our neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.